tsantos84/droplet-application/docs/controller.md

 ## Defining Controllers as a Service

 All the previously methods to access the services have a bad practice: the controllers are strongly dependents of the service container.
 For small projects this is not a problem, but in therms of scalability and portability you can experience some issues by using this approach.
 Supose you want to change the framework to run your application (we hope this is not your case), naturaly others framework will use other service container systems, so you will need to refactor all your controllers and adapt them to use the new service container.
 Can you see the problem?
 "Yes, I can see.
 How can I void this?"
 Answer: defining your controllers as a service.
-To acomplish this you need to register a custom droplet on the application and attach your controller with its all dependencies on service container:
+To acomplish this you need to execute four little steps:

+### 1. Create a custom droplet

 ```PHP
 # /src/App/Droplet/AppDroplet